rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 # Acknowledgments
 {:numbered="false"}

-The participants to the "Staircase meeting" at FOSDEM 25:
+The participants in the "Staircase meeting" at FOSDEM '25:

 ~~~
 @@@@#=+++==+=+++++==+++++++++=========-========================-=======